Carrd: Best for single page websites 0.00

 Carrd’s online documentation archive shows you everything you need to know about the builder from getting started, managing pages, and upgrading your account.
 You can also access Carrd tutorials on their YouTube channel.
 It isn't as extensive as the support you get from Carrd alternatives, but you'll get decent help.

 While the Basic plan is free, Carrd does not offer a free trial for its Pro packages.
-Both full and partial refunds issued for voluntary termination of a Pro plan or downgrades from Pro Plus or Max to a less expensive plan are all subject to the company's discretion.
+From their terms page, both full and partial refunds issued for voluntary termination of a Pro plan or downgrades from Pro Plus or Max to a less expensive plan are all subject to the company's discretion.